Buuchia/CCS_blog/posts/hw-w5.md

 //define function draw with an i parameter, i stands for image
 //whatever image is passed into i, refer to the CanvasRenderingContext2D,
-//draw a image at the top left corner
+//draw the image at the top left corner
 //using the canvas width and height const draw = i => ctx.drawImage (i, 0, 0, cnv.width, cnv.height)

-//assign a new
+//creates a new instance of the Image object,
+//which serves as a placeholder for an image and
-   const img = new Image ()
+//allows for asynchronous loading and manipulation of images in the browser environment. const img = new Image ()

+   //load an image from a URL specified by img.src.
-   //draw when image has loaded
+   //The onload event handler executes a function when the image has finished loading.
-   img.onload = () => {
+   //This asynchronous loading mechanism allows performing tasks after the image has been successfully loaded. img.onload = () => {
-      //When the image is loaded,

       //resizes the canvas height to the aspect ratio of the image relative to the width of the canvas. cnv.height = cnv.width * (img.height / img.width)

-      //call function draw to draw the image onto the canvas draw (img)
+      //call function draw to draw the image onto the canvas when image has loaded draw (img)

       //toDataURL() is used here to convert the content of the canvas into a data URL
       //representing the image in JPEG format
       //the resulting data URL is stored in the variable img_data. img_data = cnv.toDataURL ("image/jpeg")

       //call add_glitch function
       add_glitch ()
    }